 Especially considering how much innovation we’ve seen over the last five centuries in all areas of life and work – including in HR.

-To stand out and win the war for talent, companies need to be on top of their game.
-In other words: asking candidates to upload their resume at the start of your application process isn’t going to cut it – nor impress them.
+To successfully hire talent in the post-COVID-19 period, companies need to be on top of their game.
+In other words: asking candidates to upload their resume at the start of your application process isn’t going to make your selection process any easier.